UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 * Etc:
   * Computer/Console Games in general
     * Played in amateur league for Dota 1
-    * Playing Over Watch with my wife
+    * Playing Overwatch with my wife
     * 150+ games on Steam so far..
   * Bartending
   * Comedy